sgraber/Graber/README.md

 Right now the x-motor and x-idler parts remain the only parts that are not laser cuttable.
 These parts will follow soon.
 If you choose to build this printer before these parts are released, you can use the standard Prusa i3 x-motor and x-idler parts and the printer will work fine.
+Expect regular changes to this repository in the coming weeks, so don't get too comfortable if you download this to cut just yet.  :)

 If you find a bug, I welcome notifications, fixes, and even new contributions.